 As Ken Edwards recounts the story, there were several different issues involved.
 For one thing, Capitol was undergoing significant turnover: The executives running the label in 1974 were not the ones who had signed Stoney Edwards in 1970, and they didn’t believe in his artistic or commercial potential.
 What the label wanted from him changed frequently, and often pushed Edwards away from the honky-tonk sound that came naturally to him and toward the lush Nashville Sound style of, yes, Charley Pride.

-Ken Edwards recalls, as a 14-year-old, going with his father to Capitol’s headquarters in Los Angeles, walking down halls that were lined with records by the label’s most iconic artists, the Beatles.
+Ken Edwards recalls going with his father to Capitol’s headquarters in Los Angeles as a 14-year-old, walking down halls that were lined with records by the label’s most iconic artists, the Beatles.
 There the latest crop of Capitol executives sat Stoney Edwards down and told him that, now that he’d gotten a taste of success with “She’s My Rock” and “Hank and Lefty Raised My Country Soul,” it was time to take it to the next level.
 They wanted him to go for a more mainstream sound and to be on the road almost constantly—more than the months at a time he was already spending away from home.

-Edwards thanked them, but said no—to his son’s astonishment, when his father told him on their way home.
+Edwards thanked them, but said no—to his son’s astonishment, when his father recounted the conversation on their way home.